 Cost: $63 (per term)

 All exchange students receive the U-Pass, a universal transportation pass that gives unlimited access to the Kelowna Regional Transit System buses during the Winter Session (September to April).
-Once you get your student ID card, you can obtain the U-Pass sticker that is placed on the back of your card.
+Once you get your student ID card, you can register your U-Pass with the Student Union of UBC Okanagan (located at UNC 133).

 The U-Pass is mandatory for all students attending UBC and it’s such a fantastic deal that you will be glad to have it!